-Phytonutrients are plant compounds which are thought to have health-promoting qualities.
+Phytonutrients, also called bioactives or phytochemicals, are plant compounds which are thought to have health-promoting qualities but are not technically considered “nutrients” (for instance, like vitamin C or potassium), which are essential to prevent classic nutrient deficiencies.
 Scientists are discovering that these plant-derived components are intimately involved in fighting cellular damage, a common initiation step in the pathways for cancer, aging, and a variety of diseases.

-Grapefruit and 100% grapefruit juice have an array of phytonutrients including carotenoids and flavonoids.
+Fresh grapefruit and 100% grapefruit juice have an array of phytonutrients including flavonoids and carotenoids.

-- Grapefruit naturally includes many flavonoids, a class of plant compounds similar to those found in red wine (resveratrol), green tea (catechins), and
+Grapefruit naturally includes many flavonoids, a class of plant compounds similar to those found in red wine (resveratrol), green tea (catechins) and chocolate (cocoa flavanols).

-- Naringenin is the most common flavonoid found in grapefruit followed by hesperidin.5
+Naringenin is the most common flavonoid found in grapefruit, followed by hesperidin.1

-- Several flavonoids have been reported to have antioxidant, anti-inflammatory, and cardioprotective properties which may help protect against various diseases and conditions.6-11
+Several flavonoids have been reported to have antioxidant, anti-inflammatory, and cardioprotective properties which may help protect against various diseases and conditions.2-7

 - Bhagwat, Haytowitz.
 USDA Database for the Flavonoid Content of Selected Foods Release 3.2.
 In.
 Beltsville, MD: Unites States Department of Agriculture; 2015.

 - Rangel-Huerta et al. J Nutr.
 2015;145(8):1808-1816.